sunuslee/sunus.me/source/_posts/2012-12-02-you-are-the-source-of-my-source.markdown

 i really really wish i can spend more that with her, when i had chance, to tell her how i felt about her, face to face.

-and another topic, about her, again,(why always her!!) now, i just can not what is REALLY going on, so, wish me luck.
+and another topic, about her, again,(why always her!!) now, i just can not figure out what is REALLY going on, so, wish me luck.

 i watch a short video "The Last"

 [http://v.youku.com/v_show/id_XNDc3NTg4MjAw.html](http://v.youku.com/v_show/id_XNDc3NTg4MjAw.html)

-it's about a guy's view on his previous girlfriends and i somehow, want to write one too.
+it's about a guy's view on his previous girlfriends and i somehow, want to write one too, even though, i am still alone now.

 my version is about some programming language i know and how i felt about them, but trust me, in fact, it's

-not about programming language, it's about her and some other girls:) the last is about some options i got and i can not decided which one to choose yet. it really kills me, so, i will let
+not about programming language, it's about her and some other girls:)

+the last is about some options i got and i can not decided which one to choose yet. it really kills me, so, i will let

 you know when i make the final decision:)